RealEye desktop accuracy

-We've conducted a study to measure the accuracy of the RealEye eye-tracking online tool.
+We've conducted a study to measure the accuracy of the RealEye eye-tracking online tool on desktop devices.
 As a result, the following conclusions can be drawn:

-- average accuracy is in the range from 90 to 156 px (depends on a place on the screen),
+average accuracy is in the range of 90 to 156 px (depending on the place on the screen),

-- average accuracy for all measurements is 113 px,
+average accuracy for all measurements is 113 px (~3 cm),

-- accuracy range for testers (in total) varies from 60 px to over a 200 px,
+accuracy range for participants (in total) varies from 60 px to over 200 px,

-almost every result contains in the range 0 - 300 px, so we can assume higher values as gross errors,
+almost every result contains in the range of 0 - 300 px so that we can assume higher values as gross errors,

-- results were obtained from different participants (random people without a knowledge about how the technology works or how important it is to follow the instructions) indifferent environments like devices used, lightning conditions, head movements, etc., so they are realistic.
+results were obtained from different participants (random people without knowledge about how the technology works or how important it is to follow the instructions) and indifferent environments like devices used, lightning conditions, head movements, etc., so they are realistic.

 Read more here: RealEye Technical Whitepaper.

 Please remember that the better hardware/software your participant has, the more accurate results you'll get.
 Check the recommended requirements.